-Under Nevada law and our Amended and Restated Bylaws, each matter (other than the election of directors) is determined by the vote of the holders of a majority of the voting power present or represented by proxy at the Annual Meeting.
-For these matters, abstentions and broker non-votes will not be counted as votes in favor of such proposals, and will also not be counted as shares voting on such matter.
+Under Nevada law and our Amended and Restated Bylaws, Proposal No. 2 will be determined by the vote of the holders of a majority of the voting power present or represented by proxy at the Annual Meeting.
+For this matter, abstentions and any broker non-votes cast will not be counted as votes in favor of such proposal, and will also not be counted as shares voting on such matter.